 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Delphinium denudatum is a Perennial up to 1.00 metres tall.
+Delphinium denudatum is a perennial plant that can grow up to 1.00 metres tall.

 All parts of the plant are toxic[

 ].
 The plant is most toxic when it is young[

 Dry scrubby slopes and forest clearings, 1700 - 2300 metres[